pibooth/pibooth/docs/config.rst

     # Blinking background when a capture is taken
     flash = True

-    # Show arrows to indicate physical buttons ('bottom', 'top' or 'hidden')
+    # Show arrows to indicate physical buttons: 'bottom', 'top' or 'hidden'
     arrows = bottom

     # Apply horizontal offset to arrows position